Inside: Inspirational Women: Stories and Motivation to Dream

-Pursing dreams looks different for each person, and that is one thing I plan to explore here at Unfading Beauty and Strength.
-I want to learn about not only historically and currently famous women, but explore the stories of the extraordinary ordinary women that live right next door to you who are not famous (at least to the world).
+Pursuing dreams looks different for each person.
+I want to learn about not only historically and currently famous women but explore the stories of the extraordinary ordinary women that live right next door to you who are not famous (at least to the world).

 I want to explore the story behind the dreams.

-My mission: To find these stories, delve into the details and share their wonderful dreams in hopes that it may inspire you to dream bigger than you can imagine.
+To find these stories, delve into the details and share their wonderful dreams in hopes that they may inspire you to dream bigger than you can imagine.

 A dream often starts with an idea.
 I am at the beginning of my dream story and I have been here before.
 I am finding new ways to work through my frustrations and lack of motivation.
 Sometimes that means just sipping from a favorite mug with an inspirational quote: